aadityabhoyar/Unity-Mini-Projects/README.md

 git push origin feature/new-project
 ```
 6. Open a pull request from your branch to the main repository's `main` branch on GitHub.

+### Contribution Guidelines
+To maintain a healthy environment and ensure the quality of projects in this repository, please adhere to the following guidelines:

+- Only submit high-quality Unity 2D or 3D projects.
+- Include clear documentation and instructions for each project.
+- Avoid making unnecessary changes to the main `README.md` or other critical files in the repository.
+- Follow best practices for Unity development, including clean code and efficient asset management.